madbon/RestShartNunitTestApi/README.md

 Available Tests
-- TestGet: return All Brands
+- TestGet: return All Brands using Get Method
 - SearchProductTest: Search and return tshirt products using Post Method